ocaml/ocaml.org/data/news/platform/ocaml-5.0.beta1.md

 ```bash
 opam switch create 5.0.0~beta1+flambda+nffa ocaml-variants.5.0.0~beta1+options ocaml-option-flambda ocaml-option-no-flat-float-array
 ```
-The command line above is slightly more complicated for opam version anterior to 2.1:
+The command line above is slightly more complicated for opam versions before 2.1:
 ```bash
 opam update
 opam switch create <switch_name> --packages=ocaml-variants.5.0.0~beta1+options,<option_list> --repositories=default,beta=git+https://github.com/ocaml/ocaml-beta-repository.git
 ```

-In both cases, all available options can be listed with "opam search ocaml-option".
+In both cases, all available options can be listed with `opam search ocaml-option`.

-## Optional opam alpha repository
+## Optional opam Alpha Repository

 During the beta release, if your dependencies are not yet compatible with OCaml 5.0.0, you might want to check the alpha opam repository: